 Types of Amyotrophic Lateral Sclerosis (ALS)

-Amyotrophic Lateral Sclerosis (ALS) can affects anyone including men and women, the risk increases with age.
-Following are the two types of Amyotrophic Lateral Sclerosis (ALS):
+Importantly, amyotrophic lateral sclerosis (ALS) can affect anyone, including both men and women; nevertheless, the risk increases with age.
+Following this, here are the two types of amyotrophic lateral sclerosis (ALS):

 Amyotrophic Lateral Sclerosis (ALS) Disease Symptoms

-Signs and symptoms of Amyotrophic Lateral Sclerosis (ALS) vary greatly from patient to patient, depending on which neurons are affected.
-Signs and symptoms might include:
+Signs and symptoms of Amyotrophic Lateral Sclerosis (ALS) vary greatly from patient to patient; therefore, depending on which neurons are affected, signs and symptoms might include:

 • Difficulty walking or doing normal daily activities